polarityio/shodan-enterprise/README.md

 If you would prefer to set this in an environment variable instead, use SHODAN_ENTERPRISE_API_KEY as the variable name.
 The value of the property in the `config.js` will be prioritized over the environment variable.

 ### **Shodan Data Refresh Time**:
 How often/when to refresh the local data source with the up to date data from the Shodan API.
 This is outline in Cron Format and is defaulted to the first of every month at midnight UTC.
-Helpful Resources: https://crontab.guru/.
+If you would like to never update your database after the initial install, set this string to `never-update`.
+Helpful Resources: https://crontab.guru/.Helpful
 ```
 '* * * * * *'
  ┬ ┬ ┬ ┬ ┬ ┬